Answers-AI/docubot/docubot/markdown/src/utils.js.md

 Summary:
-This file contains functions related to compiling completion prompts for GPT-3 and calculating the estimated pricing for the completion request.
-It also includes a function to generate a cost summary for all the files processed.
+This file contains functions for compiling completion prompts, counting tokens, estimating pricing, and generating cost summaries.
+It imports dependencies such as fs, path, GPT3Tokenizer, Handlebars, and a custom function getTemplateFiles.

 Import statements:
-- fs: A built-in Node.js module for working with the file system.
+- fs: a Node.js module for working with the file system
-- path: A built-in Node.js module for working with file and directory paths.
+- path: a Node.js module for working with file and directory paths
-- GPT3Tokenizer: A third-party library for tokenizing text for GPT-3.
+- GPT3Tokenizer: a third-party library for tokenizing text using the GPT-3 language model
+- Handlebars: a third-party library for templating
-- getTemplateFiles: A custom function for getting template files.
+- getTemplateFiles: a custom function for getting template files
-- Handlebars: A third-party library for templating.

 Script Summary:
-This script exports several functions related to compiling completion prompts for GPT-3 and calculating the estimated pricing for the completion request.
-It also includes a function to generate a cost summary for all the files processed.
+This script exports several functions for working with completion prompts and estimating pricing.
+It also contains a function for generating a cost summary based on the completion prompts.

 Internal Functions:
-- templateCompiler: A function that takes in a string of Handlebars template and returns a compiled function that can be used to render the template.
+- templateCompiler: a function that takes in content and returns a compiled Handlebars template
-- fileReader: An async function that reads a file and returns its contents as a string.
+- fileReader: an async function that reads a file and returns its contents as a string
-- countTokens: An async function that takes in a string of text and returns the number of tokens in the text.
+- countTokens: a function that takes in content and returns the number of tokens in the content
+- compileCompletionPrompts: an async function that compiles a completion prompt based on a file path, prompt, and template files
-- getCompletionModelBasedOnTokenSize: A function that takes in the number of tokens and returns the appropriate GPT-3 model to use.
+- getCompletionModelBasedOnTokenSize: a function that takes in the number of tokens and returns the appropriate GPT model to use
-- getEstimatedPricing: A function that takes in the GPT-3 model and the number of tokens and returns the estimated cost of the completion request.
+- getEstimatedPricing: a function that takes in the GPT model and number of tokens and returns the estimated cost
-- generateCostSummary: A function that takes in an array of files and returns a summary of the cost of the completion requests.
+- generateCostSummary: a function that takes in an array of files and returns a summary of the cost for each GPT model and the number of skipped files

 External Functions:
+- countTokens: a function that takes in content and returns the number of tokens in the content
+- compileCompletionPrompts: an async function that compiles a completion prompt based on a file path, prompt, and template files
+- getCompletionModelBasedOnTokenSize: a function that takes in the number of tokens and returns the appropriate GPT model to use
+- getEstimatedPricing: a function that takes in the GPT model and number of tokens and returns the estimated cost
-- compileCompletionPrompts: An async function that takes in a file path, a prompt, a flag to skip completion, and an object containing the paths to the template and prompts files.
-It returns an object containing the compiled prompt and the contents of the file.
+- generateCostSummary: a function that takes in an array of files and returns a summary of the cost for each GPT model and the number of skipped files

 Interaction Summary:
-This file is used in conjunction with other files in the application to compile completion prompts for GPT-3 and calculate the estimated pricing for the completion request.
-It may be used in a backend server to process user requests for completion prompts.
+This file could interact with other parts of the application by providing functions for working with completion prompts and estimating pricing.
+It could be used in conjunction with other modules to build a larger application.

 Developer Questions:
-- How can I configure this to work with other models besides GPT-3?
-- How can I calculate the true token size based on the prompt and response tokens?
-- How can I improve the accuracy of the estimated pricing calculation?
+- What is the purpose of the GPT3Tokenizer library and how is it used in this file?
+- How does the compileCompletionPrompts function work and what are the parameters it takes in?
+- What is the purpose of the getCompletionModelBasedOnTokenSize function and how is it used in the application?
+- What is the format of the files array that is passed into the generateCostSummary function?
-- How can I optimize the performance of the fileReader function for large files?
+- How can the pricing rates for the GPT models be updated in the getEstimatedPricing function?
-- How can I handle errors that occur during the completion request?
+- What is the purpose of the TODO comments in the file and how should they be addressed?

 Known Issues and Todo Items:
-- The getEstimatedPricing function only calculates the cost based on the context tokens, not the response tokens.
-This needs to be addressed.
+- The getEstimatedPricing function only calculates the cost based on context tokens, not response tokens.
-- The fileReader function may not perform well for large files.
-This needs to be optimized.
-- The script only supports GPT-3 models.
-It needs to be configured to work with other models.
-- The estimated pricing calculation may not be accurate.
-This needs to be improved.
+- The TODO comments in the file need to be addressed.